mayankpatel97/STM32_eMMC/README.md

 # STM32_eMMC

+An eMMC driver and interface layer for FatFs

 An EMMC code that is connected with STM32F407 via SDIO interface, running FatFs on it.
 The code has an interface layer which gives all the required parameters neccessary to run FatFs on it.